githubnext/blocks/README.md

 If you want to create your own custom Blocks then these repositories are setup to get you started:

 * [Blocks API](https://github.com/githubnext/blocks): Contains the API for building custom blocks
-* [Blocks template started project](https://github.com/githubnext/blocks-template): a repo that has been setup to be cloned and be used as a template for creating your own custom Blocks.
+* [Blocks template starter project](https://github.com/githubnext/blocks-template): a repo that has been setup to be cloned and be used as a template for creating your own custom Blocks.
 * [Blocks examples](https://github.com/githubnext/blocks-examples): a repo with example blocks we've built to showcase the API.